 - You can then put into a traditional trigger spray bottle and shoot into all the dark recesses of your Jeep: fender wells, undercarriage, suspension parts, engine bay, etc.

-- Use straight (neet) for tire side walls for a nice shine with some added protection.
+- Use full-strength for tire side walls for a nice shine with some added protection.

 I was asked by a Jeep enthusiast to create a page specifically designed for Jeeps.
 My natural conclusion was to star with the basics of how to wash a Jeep.
 My hope is that you have learned a new trick or two that will not only make your life easier, but simpler while producing better results for you in the end.